This is the complete list of bullet journal tips for beginners, intermediate bujo lovers, and advanced bullet

 Undoubtedly, the most frequently asked question I got during the back-to-school season was about bullet journal tips for newbies.

-Moreover, I bet I start to receive “how to start a bullet journal” type of question again – yep, the holiday season is just around the corner.
+Moreover, I bet I start to receive “how to start a bullet journal” type of questions again – yep, the holiday season is just around the corner.

 In fact, after over a year of bullet journaling, I wrote down all of the bullet journal tips I wish I knew before starting a bullet journal.

 Ask Yourself What You Use Journals For

 Undoubtedly, it’s a little bit funny when someone tries to define what is a bullet journal.

 As a rule, you’ve already read that a bullet journal is a rapid logging system that helps you to track daily tasks and events and organize your entire life.